neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_remix.md

 </div>

 The MetaMask window should appear.
-It should display a list of available accounts (in our case, only one account will be displayed).
+It should display a list of available accounts.
+(In our case, only one account will be displayed.)
 Choose this account and click `Next` (Fig. 6).

 <div class='neon-img-box-300' style={{textAlign: 'center'}}>